JamesWoolfenden/learn-terraform/docs/aws-instance.md

 }
 ```

+!!!
+Warning Security
+    In the ingress I use a CIDR of "0.0.0.0/0", which is wide open to the world.
+Id normally restict this my own IP.
+    You could also make the Ingress group optional and deprovision it all together at a later date.

 and finally add update **outputs.tf** to get the public to get the Public ip to SSH into.

 ```terraform